Zero-based numbering: Origin

 Martin Richards, creator of the BCPL language (a precursor of C), designed arrays initiating at 0 as the natural position to start accessing the array contents in the language, since the value of a pointer p used as an address accesses the position p + 0 in memory.
 BCPL was first compiled for the IBM 7094; the language introduced no run-time indirection lookups, so the indirection optimization provided by these arrays was done at compile time.
 The optimization was nevertheless important.

-In 1982 Edsger W. Dijkstra in his pertinent note Why numbering should start at zero argued that arrays subscripts should start at zero as that's the most natural number.
+In 1982 Edsger W. Dijkstra in his pertinent note Why numbering should start at zero argued zero is the most natural number for the start of an array's subscripts.
 Discussing possible designs of array ranges by enclosing them in a chained inequality, combining sharp and standard inequalities to four possibilities, demonstrating that to his conviction zero-based arrays are best represented by non-overlapping index ranges, which start at zero, alluding to open, half-open and closed intervals as with the real numbers.
 Dijkstra's criteria for preferring this convention are in detail that it represents empty sequences in a more natural way (a ≤ i < a ?) than closed "intervals" (a ≤ i ≤ (a − 1) ?), and that with half-open "intervals" of naturals, the length of a sub-sequence equals the upper minus the lower bound (a ≤ i < b gives (b − a) possible values for i, with a, b, i all integers).